blab/relative-fitness-mechanisms/notebooks/README.md

 ##  Initial growth rates insufficient for predicting short-term frequency growth

-The notebook `Short-Term-Divergence-By-Mechanism.ipynb` shows how different transmission mechanisms can lead to large transmsission differences in the short-term and can limit the ability for short-term forecasts to reliably predict growth.
+The notebook `Short-Term-Divergence-By-Mechanism.ipynb` shows how different transmission mechanisms can lead to large transmission differences in the short-term and can limit the ability for short-term forecasts to reliably predict growth.
 This generates `../manuscript/supplementary_figures/short_term_divergence.png`.

 ## Correlations insufficient for mechanism identification